76 °F / 25 °C

 Matacawa Levu Island cruise terminal

-Cruise ships to Matacawa Levu Island dock (anchor) at Matacawalevu village on the eastern coast.
+Cruise ships to Matacawa Levu Island anchor at sea, near Matacawalevu village (on the eastern coast) and passengers are transported ashore via the ship's tender boats.